 Fast Company Magazine

-Recognized for our innovative program model and potential for scale, One Acre Fund was listed #3 on Fast Company Magazine's Most Innovative Companies in Africa list in both 2014 and 2015.
+Recognized for our innovative program model and potential for scale, One Acre Fund was listed on Fast Company Magazine's Most Innovative Companies in Africa list in both 2014 and 2015.
 Please click here for the full 2014 list, and here for the full 2015 list.

 Swedish Postcode Lottery